 The Tab S8 is a much more powerful, expensive, and capable device than the Tab A8.
 The Tab S8 comes with the latest Snapdragon 8 Gen 1 chip, a beautiful OLED screen, Android 12, and a smooth 120 Hz refresh rate.
 However, Tab A8 is much more cost-effective and offers a great experience for students and people stuck with a tight budget.
 It has a mid-range CPU, a decent enough display, and mediocre performance as compared to the Tab S8.

-The Tab A8 remains a great option for everyone.
 Overall, it is one of the best Android budget tablets and offers decent gaming and media experience, and it deals greatly with basic tablet tasks.
-Such as emails, excel, spreadsheets, music, ebooks, videos, movies, social media apps, video calls, etc. It also works quite well with Bluetooth keyboard and mouse, get a tablet stand, and you can turn it into a budget laptop.
+Such as emails, music, ebooks, videos,games, movies, social media apps, video calls, etc.

 If this is not enough and you want to take notes on your Android tablet and have a little bit more processing power, you will have to spend a bit more, but I recommend getting Samsung Galaxy Tab S6 Lite (2022 Model).